TargetHIV: New Name, New Look

 TargetHIV, HRSA HIV/AIDS Bureau (HAB)

 It's easier than ever to stay on target.
 The Health Resources and Services Administration's (HRSA) Ryan White HIV/AIDS Program (RWHAP) technical assistance (TA) and training website has undergone a major update to make it easier for users to access tools and materials for the RWHAP.
 The website, formerly called TARGET Center, is now named TargetHIV.
-Beyond the name change, there have been multiple revisions and updates, including a new look, easier navigation, and decluttering of the content.
+Beyond the name change, there have been multiple revisions and updates, including a new look, easier navigation, and an uncluttering of content.

 Read on to find out more about the new site.
 And as you read along, take the Quiz.